Heaven on Earth – Traveling to Iceland

 This is a photo from Iceland.
 It shows a gray, yellow, and blue colored sky.
 Beneath the sky, there is gray rock covered in this bright green, yellow, and deep green grass.

 One of the first impressions that I had of Iceland was that it felt like we were on a different planet.
 Iceland is a beautiful country.
 As we were traveling to Reykjavík, the scenery was exquisite.
 There was black lava rock and green and yellow rolling hills.
 Reykjavík is a gorgeous city surrounded by water and mountains.
-I’m reviewing all the pictures I took and they don’t do the city justice.
+I’m reviewing all the pictures I took, and they don’t do the city justice.

 Photo is a selfie of me and my husband.
 We look a little tired.
 Behind us is the Rainbow Road.
 The Road has stripes of red, orange, yellow, green, blue and purple paint.
 Behind us is a big chuch in the distance.
 There are several shops on either side of the road.